isomerpages/imda-pixel/index.md

         business.
   - infopic:
       title: Open Innovation Platform
-      description: "We match corporates with tech start-ups to solve business challenges.
-Join our quarterly innovation call or try out the discovery engine for a faster match.   "
+      description: We match corporates with tech start-ups to solve business challenges.
+Join our quarterly innovation call or try out the discovery engine for a faster match.
       button: Discover
       alt: Image alt text
       url: /programmes/corporates/find-solution-providers/
       image: /images/Homepage/Incubation2.png
       subtitle: CORPORATES & START-UPS
   - infopic:
-      title: "Incubation "
+      title: Incubation
       description: Be a PIXEL incubatee.
 Gain access to co-working space, tech resources, knowledge and our network of innovators, so you can be ready when opportunity knocks.